chinamike65/hugo-tuolesi/content/book5/book5en.md

 The emptiness of the Dharma does not arise, does not perish, is not defiled, is not pure, does not increase, and does not decrease.
 Therefore, the sky has no form, no feelings, thoughts, actions, consciousness, no eyes and ears.

-no eye, no ear, no nose, no tongue, no body, no mind; no visible form, no sound, no odour, no taste, no texture and no mental objects; there is no eye element up to no mind element and as far as no mental consciousness element; there is no ignorance, no extinction of ignorance up to no old age and death, no extinction of old age and death.
+No eye, no ear, no nose, no tongue, no body, no mind; no visible form, no sound, no odour, no taste, no texture and no mental objects; there is no eye element up to no mind element and as far as no mental consciousness element; there is no ignorance, no extinction of ignorance up to no old age and death, no extinction of old age and death.

 Likewise, there is no suffering, no origin, no cessation and no path, no wisdom, no attainment, and no non-attainment.